oh7bf/RasPiPwrSwitch/README.txt

 See the manual page pipic(1) on how this data could be programmed.

-At the Raspberry Pi the sever pipicswd(1) and client pipicsw(1) can be used to operate the switch and read its status.
+At the Raspberry Pi the server pipicswd(1) and client pipicsw(1) can be used to operate the switch and read its status.